-3) Use surge protectors on all major appliances.
 They will help eliminate the surge from entering these valuable pieces of equipment rendering them useless.
 If you do not have surge protection and you have fair warning a storm is headed your way unplug all major appliances and electronics.

 5) If you go out after a storm has hit you area make sure to avoid down power lines.
 They are still full of energy and will shock you.

 6) If your lights blow during a storm double check your fuse breaker box make sure that you have not just blown the fuses by asking neighbors if their power is out also.
 If it is the power call the electric company to make sure they are aware of the outage.

 7) It is important if your power is out to conserve the energy left in your freezer and refrigerator.
 You can do this by limiting the times you open and close them.
 Dry ice is also available for purchase at local groceries if you are able to get out.

 8) Of course if the power outage comes at a time of extreme cold you can store food in a cooler outside.